phosgene89/phosgene89.github.io/bayesian_inference.md

 ### Priors
 There is no clear-cut procedure for choosing priors.
 Oftentimes prior distributions are chosen simply because they are mathematically convenient.
 Other times they can be biased by personal preferences - which seems very scientifically distasteful.
 Exactly what makes a good prior is not established, which can be an issue for some.

+#### Conjugate priors
+There is a special kind of prior called a conjugate prior.
+The conjugate prior, when multiplied by the likelihood

 ## Further Reading